donbright/piliko/README.md

 * http://www.cut-the-knot.org/pythagoras/RationalTrig/CutTheKnot.shtml
 * http://farside.ph.utexas.edu/euclid.html

-The statements here are probably accurate, but of course I am not an expert so there you have it.
+The statements below are probably somewhat accurate, but of course I am not an expert so there you have it.

 But I don't know the computer language Python
 =============================================